Nolij/Nolijium/README.md

 #### Q: What version is this for?

-A: Currently this mod only supports 21.x NeoForge.
+A: This mod supports LexForge 20.1 and NeoForge 21+.
 It is built off of [Zume](https://github.com/Nolij/Zume)'s buildscript though, so it should be feasible to add support for Fabric and/or older Minecraft versions.
-PRs which extend platform support are welcome.
+PRs which extend platform support and maintain monojar support are welcome.

+#### Q: What's a monojar?

+A: Using a lot of buildscript magic, one need not have a different JAR for each supported version.
+A monojar is a single JAR which can be used on all supported platforms.
+I started using this concept in [Zume](https://github.com/Nolij/Zume) (which is why 90% of Nolijium's buildscript is a copy of [Zume](https://github.com/Nolij/Zume)'s buildscript).
+Please note that this is not very feasible for most mods, so I would strongly recommend against asking other mod authors to support monojars.
+While I'm sure many other mod developers are _capable_ of supporting monojar, it's entirely unreasonable to expect this of those mod developers, as it introduces numerous headaches just working on a small mod.
+Monojar-ifying large mods (especially content mods) would take far more effort than could be considered even remotely reasonable.
+That being said, I welcome other mod developers who do want to give it a try to reach out to me if they have any questions.

 #### Q: What kind of weird license is this?